OB-lab/James-et-al.-2023-MolecularEcology/README.md

 # Plot the PCA
 plot(eig$vectors[,1:2],col=pop[,1], pch=pop[,2], xlab="PC1",ylab="PC2")
 ```
-# Detection of outlier SNPs
+# Detection of outlier SNPs for the natural populations

 For the natural populations, we used three approaches to detect outlier SNPs separately for each locality: ```PCAngsd```, ```BayeScan```, and the top 1% of SNPs with the highest change in allele frequencies between the Dune and Headland.
-For the MAGIC population, we only used the top 1% of SNPs with the highest change in allele frequencies between the two tails of the gravitropic distribution.

 ## PCAngsd